checker/cli/README.md

 _Note:_ Do not type the actual word `path`.
 Instead, type the direct path to the username checker folder you downloaded and extracted.

+3. Install the dependencies using the following command inside Command Prompt (Windows) or Terminal (Mac).
+If you use `Python.exe`, it will **not** work.

+    ```
+    python -m pip install -r requirements.txt
+    ```

+4. Edit the `config.ini` inside your favorite text editor.
+I have put lots of comments to explain what each option does.

-6. Run the script via command line using the following command
+5. Run the script via command line using the following command

     ```
     python og.py